 We understand that the traditional income models that support songwriters are different to those which support our classical composers.
 The Ivors Academy is campaigning to create a secure future for classical composers – one where funding is sustainable, education is properly supported, and new music is commissioned on fair and transparent terms.

-In this session, we sit down with publishers and agents to ask: how do you extract the most value from your commissions?
+How do you extract the most value from your commissions?
 What should your publisher be doing to help support this?
-What does meaningful career development look like?
 And how can they better champion your work and negotiate fairer, more transparent commissioning deals?

 A rapid-fire recap of the conversations so far and key insights from the Summit with practical tips to help you manage your rights and revenues more effectively.
 We’ll also look at how to choose the right platforms and partners to support your work as a songwriter or composer.